gertscha/dotfiles/neovim/.config/nvim/README.md

     gu                  Make lower case based on motion (guu does whole line) .
 Repeat last command
-    &                   Repeat last substitute (&& also keeps flags as well)
+    &                   Repeat last substitute (&& also keeps flags as well) gww                 Format line to fit textwidth (or 80 if no textwidth set)
   // Cursor Movement
     $                   Goto end of current line
     0                   Goto beginning of current line